deniscasian699/realmeteo/TERMS_OF_SERVICE.md

 Google Play.

-We may suspend or terminate access if you materially breach these Terms, in particular by circumventing purchase verification.
+We may suspend or terminate access if you materially breach these Terms, in particular by circumventing purchase verification or interfering with advertising.
 Where a breach is capable of being remedied, we will contact you first where it is reasonable to do so.

 ---